-What is a Superior Hypogastric Plexus block?
+What Is A Superior Hypogastric Plexus Block?

 The hypogastric nerve plexus is located on either side of the spine in the area around the base of the spine.
 The location of these nerves brings sensation to the reproductive organs in the pelvis.
 It also sends sensory signals from lower abdominal organs as well, affecting the bladder, urethra, uterus, vagina, vulva, perineum, prostate, penis, testes, rectum, and descending colon.
 Pain coming from these organs or due to side effects from treatment, can benefit from a superior hypogastric plexus block.

-Why is a Superior Hypogastric Plexus performed?
+Why Is A Superior Hypogastric Plexus Performed?

 This procedure offers pain relief for people who struggle with side effects from oral pain medication, pelvic pain caused by cancer, and any pain coming from one of the affected organs listed above.
 The procedure itself is minimally invasive and short and it can also help avoid more invasive surgeries, if effective.